agrinman/tunnelto/README.md

     -s, --subdomain <sub-domain>    Specify a sub-domain for this wormhole
 ```

-# How does it work?
-## Server
-The wormhole server both the operates control server (via port 5000, using websockets) and accepts
-raw TCP streams (via port 8080).

-1. New clients connect over websockets to establish the `client tunnel`.
-2. When a new raw TCP stream connects, the wormhole server reads the incoming bytes and writes it to the `client tunnel`
-3. When incoming data is received from the `client tunnel`, the control server writes those bytes into the TCP stream.

-## Client
-The wormhole client establishes a websocket connections to the wormhole server to establish the `remote tunnel`,
-and then:

-1. Reads TCP bytes from the `remote tunnel`
-2. Opens a new local TCP stream to the locally running server (specified as a program argument)
-3. Writes the TCP bytes from to the local stream
-4. Reads TCP bytes from the local stream
-5. Writes the outgoing TCP bytes bacl into the `remote tunnel`

-## Caveats
-This implementation does not support multiple running servers (i.e. centralized coordination).
-Therefore, if you deploy multiple instances of the server, it will only work if the client connects to the same instance
-as the remote TCP stream.

 # Host it yourself
 1. Compile the server for the musl target.
 See the `musl_build.sh` for a way to do this trivially with Docker!
 2. See `Dockerfile` for a simple alpine based image that runs that server binary.